garywill/Starry/README.md

 $2.99 for Starry Pro (unlimited groups, 5 groups for free)

 **Declaration:** Just to pay for data synchronization server costs.
 Now the minimum configuration for the data synchronization server is $100/year.
 With the increase of users,  the server may need to upgrade.
-I used to consider using the professional or enterprise edition of Realm Platform, but it was too expensive to afford it.
+I used to consider using the professional or enterprise edition of Realm Platform to gain quality service, but it was too expensive to afford it.

 **All revenue will be used for data synchronization server and software maintenance.**